Dr Simona Chereji

 - Chartered Clinical Psychologist (BPS)

-I have over 10 years experience in working with a wide range of difficulties, using recommended treatments by National Institute for Health and Clinical Excellence (NICE) for mental health disorders, among which:
+I have almost 15 years experience in working with a wide range of difficulties, using recommended treatments by National Institute for Health and Clinical Excellence (NICE) for mental health disorders, among which:

 - Depression and low mood